 Let’s take a closer look at that last point …

 Historically speaking, synthetic vitamins can cause health problems.

-But the bigger problem goes back to the handedness of synthetic vitamins.
+But the bigger problem goes back to the orientation of synthetic vitamins.

-So, in summary, replacing real food vitamins with their synthetic counterparts hasn’t been shown to offer the same benefits of real foods with the natural vitamins intact.
+Replacing real food vitamins with their synthetic counterparts doesn’t offer the same benefits to your dog.

 How Do You Find Fake Vitamins?

 In general, if the whole food source isn’t given, you can assume the vitamin is synthetic because most are.